Get The Right Brace

 What is Osteoarthritis (OA) knee bracing and how does it work?

-Knee braces are available that are specifically designed to treat OA.
-They stabilize the joint, reduce pain and help to build stronger muscles, which allows patients to return to the activities they love.
-Load redistribution and joint alignment Through a process called “off-loading” or shifting, OA braces relieve pain by redistributing the weight bearing load on the painful or affected compartment of the joint to the healthy or unaffected compartment.
-Increased function Studies have shown that wearing an OA brace can increase daily functions and decrease pain.
-Patients diagnosed with OA who wear a knee brace will generally feel better in the morning, be more active during the day, and rest more comfortably at night.
+Osteoarthritis (OA) knee braces stabilize the joint, help reduce pain which allows patients to return to the activities they love.
+Load redistribution and joint alignment Through a process called “off-loading” or shifting, OA braces help relieve pain by redistributing the weight bearing load on the painful or affected compartment of the joint to the healthy or unaffected compartment.

 What to expect from a Osteoarthritis (OA) knee brace